HashimThePassionate/ultimate-mysql-bootcamp/03_inserting,_updating,_and_deleting_data/10_restoring_the_databases/readme.md

 - The SQL syntax can vary depending on the database management system (DBMS) you're using.

 - For example, in Microsoft SQL Server, you would typically use the `RESTORE DATABASE` statement to restore a database from a backup file.
-Here's a basic example:
+Here's a basic example:-

 ```sql
 RESTORE DATABASE YourDatabaseName